But new year offers new hope

 The most recent index provides a valuable snapshot of business health amid a challenging environment in which covid-19 dominates the agenda, vaccines are announced and where firms look to the year ahead.
 The results are based on interviews with around 5,000 mid-market leaders between October and December 2020.[ii]

 Larissa Keijzer.pngThe poor outlook in the region doesn’t come as a surprise for Larissa Keijzer, Regional Head – EMEA at Grant Thornton International Ltd. “Europe has so many uncertainties.
 It isn’t just the Coronavirus that businesses are worried about.
 They are concerned about Brexit and cohesion within the European Union.
 There is also no real clarity or regulation around how countries can apply for EU aid as a result of the pandemic.”
-Indeed, despite the recent Brexit deal, on crucial factors including trading relationships and free movement.
+Indeed, despite the recent Brexit deal, change is still to come on crucial factors including trading relationships and free movement.

 Expand the headings below for more insight